Karsten Nohl

 Karsten Nohl (born 11 August 1981) is a German cryptography expert and hacker.
 His areas of research include Global System for Mobile Communications (GSM) security, radio-frequency identification (RFID) security, and privacy protection.

 Life

-Nohl grew up in the Rhineland area of Germany and studied electrical engineering at the Heidelberg University of applied sciences from 2001 to 2004.
+Nohl grew up in the Rhineland area of Germany and studied electrical engineering at the SRH University Heidelberg from 2001 to 2004.
 From 2005 to 2008, he earned his PhD at the University of Virginia on Implementable Privacy for RFID Systems.
 Since 2010 Nohl has served as the Managing Director and Chief Scientist of the Berlin-based consultancy and think tank, Security Research Labs.
 Karsten has also served as interim CISO for the Indian corporation Jio from 2014 to 2017, as well as, for the Malaysian corporation Axiata in 2017.